 Ask the awkward questions

 Some questions feel rude to ask.
 Ask them anyway.
-They're the ones that filter out the wrong builders.
+They're the ones that filter out the wrong fit.

 How long have you been trading?
-What's your most recent project that went badly, and what did you learn?
+What's your most recent project that went badly, and what did you learn from it?
 What insurance do you carry?
 What's your VAT number?
 Can I have the address of two completed projects so I can drive past them?
 What's your payment schedule, and do you ask for cash?

 A proper builder will give you a written contract.
 The JCT Minor Works contract is the industry standard for residential renovation under £500,000.
 It covers programme, payments, variations, snagging, and what happens if either side breaks the agreement.

-If your builder offers no written contract, walk away.
+If your builder offers no written contract, look elsewhere.
 If they offer their own contract on a single sheet of paper, read every word and ask about anything you don't understand.

 On payment